 P.S.
 If you’re one of those people who enjoys eating the cookie dough more than the actual cookies (I feel you!), then check out these Chocolate Chip Cookie Dough Bites next!

 I love this recipe because these cookies hold their shape even without any chilling time!
 Still, you can expect minor spreading.
+I usually only bake 6 cookies to a sheet and always bake them on the top rack of the oven.

 Heat rises, so the top rack of your oven is often significantly hotter than the bottom rack.
 If you place one cookie sheet on the top rack and one on the bottom, there will be a noticeable difference in texture and baking time.

 When the cookies are ready, the edges will start to turn golden brown and be a little bit crispy to touch.
-It’s okay if the center is slightly underdone—they will continue to bake as they cool.
+It’s okay if the center is slightly underdone.
+They will continue to bake as they cool.

 For perfectly round cookies, grab a round cookie cutter that’s a little bit larger than your cookie.
 While they’re still hot, scoot the cookie cutter around it.
 Allow the cookies to cool a little bit before coating them in chocolate.

-Add your chocolate chips to a large, microwave-safe mixing bowl.
+Once the cookies are cool, add your chocolate chips to a large, microwave-safe mixing bowl.
 Microwave on high, in 30 second intervals, whisking in between, until completely melted and smooth.

 Grab the cookies by one end, and dip them in the chocolate to coat both sides.
 You may need to tilt the bowl to submerge the cookie.